leftwm/leftwm/README.md

 list of tags.

 Here is an example config changing the list of available tags.
-NOTE: tag navigation (Mod + #) doesn't change based on the name of the tag.
+NOTE: tag navigation (Mod + #) is based on the index of the tag in the list (starting with index 1).

 ```rust
 tags: ["Web", "Code", "Shell", "Music", "Connect"],